 Study days enable an in-depth, methodically varied and competence-oriented approach to the site and its history.
 They include an overview tour, the independent examination of selected subject areas as well as a final assessment of results.

 What sources tell us – skill-oriented study days

-“Research learning” using sources is at the centre of these study days.
-Starting from a drawing by an inmate of the concentration camp, an archaeological find or a historic photo, participants will be able to develop their own questions and hypotheses, which they can then delve into in the course of the study day with a critical look at sources.
+Research-based learning using sources is at the centre of these study days.
+Starting from a drawing by an inmate of the concentration camp, an archaeological find or a historic photo, participants will be able to develop their own questions and hypotheses, which they can then delve into during the course of the study day with a critical look at sources.
 In this way, they arrive at more general questions and gain an insight into various aspects of the camp’s history.

-Study days on biographies and reasons for persecution
+Study days on biographies and the reasons for persecution

 Study days on biographies or individual groups of inmates combine an empathetic approach to the life stories of former inmates with a critical look at the reasons why they were persecuted.
-With the aid of memoirs and recollections, interviews and photos, but also of documents from the perpetrators, participants can get to know the people affected from various perspectives.
-How can we begin to understand them against the background of the context of the system of concentration camps and death camps?
-The life-long consequences of their internment and the way we as a society deal with this history have effects lasting ito the present day.
+With the aid of recollections, interviews, photos as well as documents from the perpetrators, participants can get to know the people affected from various perspectives and classify these in the context of persecution in the system of concentration and extermination camps.
+The biographical study days also address the lifelong consequences of imprisonment, how society deals with the crimes and the discrimination that still exists today.

-- Jewish inmates in Sachsenhausen concentration camp (from school year 9 upwards, 5 to 6 hours)
+- Jewish prisoners in the Sachsenhausen concentration camp (from 9th grade, 5 to 6 hours)

-- Sinti and Roma in Sachsenhausen concentration camp (from school year 9 upwards, 6 hours)
+- Sinti and Roma in the Sachsenhausen concentration camp (from 9th grade, 6 hours)

 Study days with a thematic focus

-Participants get an in-depth insight into a selected historical question and develop their own answers.
-Following a themed tour of the Sachsenhausen Memorial, participants split into small groups to work on various aspects of the topic with the aid of materials and exhibitions.
-Then they all come together to combine and discuss their findings.
+Participants gain a deeper insight into a historical matter and develop their own point of view.
+After a thematic tour, small groups work on individual aspects of the topic with the help of materials and exhibitions.
+Finally, they compile the results and discuss.